dougalderman/iis/README.md

 From a development persepective, quizzes and surveys are very similar.
 They both ask a series of questions, and provide a way for the user to answer the questions.
 This similarity reduces development time.
 The big difference is that a quiz question has a correct answer, while a survey doesn't.
 There are also some differences in common question types.

-The purpose of this project is to use Angular v.7 and a Node.js server, along with PostgreSQL database, to allow for a quick and efficient site to create quizzes and surveys that will add interactivity to an informational site.
+The purpose of this project is to use Angular v.7 and a Node.js server, along with PostgreSQL database, to allow for a quick and efficient way to create quizzes and surveys that will add interactivity to an informational site.

 This site includes a template-based quiz and survey administration system that allows for quizzes and surveys to be created, modified, and added as links to a webpage on a site.
 A Wikipedia page is used as an example, with Take Quiz and Take Survey links added to the header.